senshineL/senshineL.github.io/_pages/about.md

 * GA-EAX-restart: A restart version of the powerful Genetic Algorithm with Edge Assembly Crossover (GA-EAX by Nagata & Kobayashi).
 In our massive experiments, GA-EAX-restart could consistantly outperform GA-EAX and LKH 2.0.9, the two state-of-the-art inexact solvers for TSP.

 * CNN-TSP: End-to-end algorithm selection system for the EUC-2D TSP.

-## Professional Services
-* One of the editors of [[All About Evolutionary Optimization (AAEO)](http://ecole.asia/news/)] (i.e., ECOLE weekly).
-* Journal reviewers: IEEE Transactions on Evolutionary Computation, IEEE Transactions on Cybernetics, IEEE Transactions on Emerging Topics in Computational Intelligence, Computational Intelligence Magazine, Frontiers of Computer Science, Information Sciences, Memetic Computing, Natural Computing, Swarm and Evolutionary Optimization.
-* Student member: IEEE, AAAI

 <!-- ## Education & Experience
 Sept.
 2014 - June 2020